Resident Evil: Dead Aim: Development

-Dead Aim was announced in 2002 as a PlayStation 2 game expected to be released in Japan some time in 2003.
+Dead Aim was announced in 2002 as a PlayStation 2 game expected to be released in Japan sometime in 2003.
 Like Gun Survivor 2, it was not expected to be released into the United States at the time.
-The game features the ending theme "Gun Shot" by J-Rock band Rize.
+The game features the ending theme song "Gun Shot" by Japanese rock band Rize.

 Capcom's January 15, 2003, press release demonstrated a working build of the game, revealing that, unlike the previous three Gun Survivor titles, Gun Survivor 4 (planned to be known as Resident Evil: Dead Aim to the now-confirmed U.S. and European markets) would interchange between first- and third-person camera angles depending on whether or not the player is aiming a weapon.
 The GunCon 2 light-gun controller was also confirmed to be compatible with the game.
 The conference expected a June 2003 release date.

-Despite its June release, Dead Aim still made an appearance at E3 2003 just a month prior alongside the Nintendo GameCube release of Resident Evil – Code: Veronica X and Resident Evil Outbreak.
+Despite its June release, Dead Aim still made an appearance at E3 2003 just a month prior alongside the GameCube release of Resident Evil – Code: Veronica X and Resident Evil Outbreak.

 The 2005 crossover game Namco × Capcom featured Bruce and Ling as playable characters.

 Reception

-Dead Aim had a mixed reception.
+Dead Aim received a mixed critical reception.
 GameSpot gave it a 6.4 saying, "It's not the best Resident Evil game, and it isn't a stellar light-gun game, but Dead Aim creates an interesting, unique hybrid of the two, and that is a commendable feat."
-IGN gave it a 6.9 praising it as the best in the Gun Survivor series, having stellar graphics, but criticized it for its cheesy dialogue and unoriginal premise.
-X-Play gave the game a 4/5 citing the improved graphics and controls from previous attempts.
+IGN gave it a 6.9, praising it as the best in the Gun Survivor series and featuring stellar graphics, but criticized it for its cheesy dialogue and unoriginal premise.
+X-Play gave the game a 4/5, citing the improved graphics and controls from previous attempts.